NLnetLabs/routinator/doc/manual/source/configuration.rst

 <https://github.com/NLnetLabs/routinator/blob/master/etc/routinator.conf.example>`_.

 Routinator can run as a daemon but you can also use it interactively from the command line.
-However, there are several considerations with regards to how you've installed and how you intend to use Routinator, which we'll cover below.
+There are several considerations with regards to how you've installed and how you intend to use Routinator, which we'll cover below.

 Routinator Installed From a Package
 -----------------------------------